rixment/rixment.github.io/index.md

 **Description**<br>
 Creation of the game involved vast set of skills from different areas of expertise.
 Every aspect of the game was solely created by me - starting from such a rudimentary elements as physics based movement, spatial partitioning algorithms and shader's rendering and ending up at design of graphical elements, UI behaviour and creation of music.

-Putting it all together was quite a feat involving countless hours of hard work and resulted with over 3 millions players enojoying the game at Google Play Store.
+Putting it all together was quite a feat involving countless hours of hard work and resulted with over **3 million** players enojoying the game at Google Play Store.
 It also has been chosen for featuring in an Instant **Game of the week** and **Top 3 instant plays** sections at Google Play Games.

 **Technologies**<br>
 Android SDK, Android Studio, Java 1.8 (JDK8), OpenGL ES 2.0, GLSL, Google Admob, Billing, Firebase, Play Games Services, Git, GIMP